xchromosome219/chimeraviz/README.md

 # chimeraviz

 `chimeraviz` is an R package that automates the creation of chimeric RNA visualizations.
+This Github repository exists only to track issues and give a short introduction, please refer to the [chimeraviz Bioconductor page](https://bioconductor.org/packages/release/bioc/html/chimeraviz.html) for more detailed information and source code.

 # Demo